aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Offer service for creative writing.

-Rationale: `tinymorph` is a web-based text editor, thus, its main goal is to provide interfaces for users to write.
+Rationale: `morph` is a web-based text editor, thus, its main goal is to provide interfaces for users to write.

 > [!important] UB-2
 >
 > Help stakeholders to create writing artifacts

-Rationale: `tinymorph` will provide environment for stakeholders to do creative writing.
+Rationale: `morph` will provide environment for stakeholders to do creative writing.
 That means writing artifacts are self-contained, owned by users, forever.

 ### Goals of the Project